nwelchr/architecture-planning/readme.md

 - when files are downloaded
 - when files are downloaded in bulk vs. one at a time
 - how long downloads take

+\*_Maybe MapReduce to organize this data?
+Or just do it dynamically since we know what we're looking for\*_

 <a name="acid"></a>